 This mutual nondisclosure agreement is entered into on [agreementDate] (the “Effective Date”), between [firstcompany], a Delaware Corporation whose principal address is [address] and [counterpartyName], an [entity organized on under the laws of [counterpartyIncorporationState] [whose principal address is [counterpartyAddress] (each, a "Party").

-The parties wish to explore [a business opportunity of mutual interest and benefit [BusinessPurposeSpecificallyDefined], specifically concerning [definitionOfTheBusinessPurpose] [a customary opportunity of the type that the companies regularly engage in, such opportunity is not meant to encompass [exclusionsFromTheBusinessPurpose] (“Purpose”) and, in connection with the Purpose, may disclose to each other certain confidential technical and business information that the disclosing party desires the receiving party to treat as confidential.
+The parties wish to explore [a business opportunity of mutual interest and benefit [BusinessPurposeSpecificallyDefined], specifically concerning [definitionOfTheBusinessPurpose] [a customary opportunity of the type that the companies regularly engage in, such opportunity is not meant to encompass [exclusionsFromTheBusinessPurpose] (“Purpose”).
+In connection with the Purpose, the Parties may disclose to each other certain confidential technical and business information that the disclosing party desires the receiving party to treat as confidential.

-The arties therefore agree as follows:
+The Parties therefore agree as follows:

 1. UNIVERSAL NDA